-Berlin-based artist James Richards is in residence to continue the development of his EMPAC-commissioned ambisonic installation for the Concert Hall.
-The artwork is produced in collaboration with London-based writer Chris McCormack.
+Berlin-based artist James Richards is in residence to develop his EMPAC-commissioned work for the Theater.

 James Richards’ artworks reveal connections between people, practices, and private, hidden, or suppressed histories through archival and online research.
 Working with a vast array of media materials, often generated during long-term exchanges with other artists, such as American media artist Steve Reinke and filmmaker Leslie Thornton, Richards produces sound and video installations that invite the audience into an intimate encounter with private worlds and queer communities.